vippsas/vipps-recurring-api/vipps-recurring-api.md

 #### Charge amount higher than the users max amount

-If the created charge is above the users `max amount`, the charge will be set to `DUE` with a `failureReason` as shown below.
-If the user does not update their maxAmount to the same or a higher amount than the charge, it will fail when `dueDate` + `retryDays` is reached.
+If the created charge is above the users `maxAmount`, the charge will be set to `PROCESSING`.
+If the user does not update their maxAmount to the same or a higher amount than the charge, it will fail when `dueDate` + `retryDays` is reached, and the status will be `FAILED`.

 GET charge response where amount is higher than the users max amount: